Houston Amputation Attorney

 Legal action does more than just hold negligent parties and companies accountable.
 The resources gained from litigation allow victims who have suffered a severed limb or amputation the means to access programs that speed recovery, rehabilitation and reintegration back to daily life.
 Resources gained from litigation helps victims get the support they need.

-The experienced Houston amputation lawyers at The Krist Law Firm, P.C., work hard every day to help amputees and victims who have suffered severed limbs access the resources they need.
+The experienced Houston amputation attorneys at The Krist Law Firm, P.C., work hard every day to help amputees and victims who have suffered severed limbs access the resources they need.
 These resources may include: